spatie/laravel-link-checker/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-link-checker.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-link-checker)

 This package provides a command that can check all links on your laravel app.
-By default it will log all urls that do not return a status code in de 200- or 300-range to the log.
+By default it will log all links that do not return a status code in de 200- or 300-range to the log.
+There also an option to mail broken links.

 ## Install